-Summer is upon us and my thoughts have turned to berries, and cherries, and luscious stone fruits.
-I love to combine the sweetest fruit of the season with a simple yet elegant sauce such as Italian zabaglione (or sabayon, as it is known in France).
+Summer is upon us and Pam McKinstry's (of SVKitchen.com) thoughts have turned to berries, and cherries, and luscious stone fruits.
+She loves to combine the sweetest fruit of the season with a simple yet elegant sauce such as Italian zabaglione (or sabayon, as it is known in France).

-It's traditionally made with Marsala wine, but I like using Champagne or Moscato d'Asti in its place for a lighter flavored sauce.
+It's traditionally made with Marsala wine, but Pam likes using Champagne or Moscato d'Asti in its place for a lighter flavored sauce.

-Having had such great luck making lemon curd, bearnaise sauce, and creme anglaise in my water oven, I was pretty confident that the technique would also work for zabaglione.
+Having had such great luck making lemon curd, bearnaise sauce, and creme anglaise in her water oven, she was pretty confident that the technique would also work for zabaglione.

-Another triumph of the sous vide technique, but sadly my kitchen was bereft of fruit or berries that day.
+Another triumph of the sous vide technique, but sadly Pam said her kitchen was bereft of fruit or berries that day.
 And although the zabaglione tasted delicious by the spoonful, it seemed a tad too indulgent for someone always fighting the battle of the bulge.

-Instead, I quick chilled the sauce for another day.
-Although zabaglione is traditionally served warm - and I think tastes best at that temperature - I didn't feel like reheating my sauce the next day.
+Instead, quick chilled the sauce for another day.
+Although zabaglione is traditionally served warm - and Pam thinks it tastes best at that temperature - she didn't feel like reheating her sauce the next day.

-So I folded some whipped cream into the chilled zabaglione.
-Then I alternated layers of raspberries and zabaglione in a pretty goblet and voila: an oh-so-easy adult dessert with just a subtle hint of boozy flavor.
+So Pam folded some whipped cream into the chilled zabaglione.
+Then alternated layers of raspberries and zabaglione in a pretty goblet and voila: an oh-so-easy adult dessert with just a subtle hint of boozy flavor.
 Two sauces in one, and yummy either way.

 If you would like more information about the modernist techniques, ingredients, and equipment used in the Sous Vide Champagne Zabaglione you can check out the following.